Law Regulating Global Warming all over India

 California passed the global warming solutions act in2006, containing serval major climate change initiatives.
-The Act’s overall goal is statewide reduction of GHG emission to 1990 levels by 2020.
+The Act’s overall goal is the statewide reduction of GHG emissions to 1990 levels by 2020.

-The net greenhouse gas emissions from India with land use, land use change and forestry in 2007 were 1727.71 million tonnes of carbon dioxide.
-While the energy sector constituted 8% of the net carbon dioxide emissions, industry sector, agriculture and waste sector constituted 22%, 17% and 3% respectively of the net carbon oxide emission.
+The net greenhouse gas emissions from India with land use, land-use change and forestry in 2007 were 1727.71 million tonnes of carbon dioxide.
+While the energy sector constituted 8% of the net carbon dioxide emissions, the industry sector, agriculture and waste sector constituted 22%, 17% and 3% respectively of the net carbon oxide emission.

-Global warming its not only concerns to one State it’s a global problem and we all suffer from it.
-Its mankind problem we all have to deal with it.
-Main reason for global warming is Industrialisation.
-There are many rule all over the world to deal with it.
+Global warming is not only a concern to one State it’s a global problem and we all suffer from it.
+It’s mankind problem we all have to deal with it.
+The main reason for global warming is Industrialisation.
+There are many rules all over the world to deal with it.

 Law Regulating Global Warming in India